Summer 2017 | University of California, San Diego CSE Department

 This homework presents an opportunity to explore the configuration and management of Web servers in support of Web application development.

-Configure your Apache Web server installed on a public facing machine on the Internet to:
+Configure an Apache Web server installed on a public facing machine on the Internet to:

 Have a status page that indicates your name and/or team members, emails, etc. - This page must employ HTML5 and some CSS and validate (http://validator.w3.org).
 Make the look of the page relate or be some theme for your team - funny if you like but not offensive.